markshevchenko/algorithms-in-rust/book/1_Arrays_as_data_structures.md

 The construction `i in 0..items.len()` means that the `i` variable will get all values from 0 till `items.len()` excluding `items.len()`.
 So, if the array has 7 elements, `i` will get values 0, 1, 2, 3, 4, 5, and 6, but not 7!

 Here we see most popular method to work with arrays since good old C times.
-We have the `for` loop with the variable `i`, that we use to access to elements.
+We have the `for` loop with the variable `i`, that we use to access to items.

-But if we don't need the index, we can iterate though the elements using an *iterator*.
+But if we don't need the index, we can iterate though the items using an *iterator*.

 Let's compare `search` and `contains` functions.
-The `contains` detects if the array has specified element — yes or no. Because we don't need the index, we can skip `i` variable and use values from the array directly.
+The `contains` detects if the array has the specified vlaue — yes or no. Because we don't need the index, we can skip `i` variable and check items of the array directly.

 ```rust
 fn contains(items: &[i32], value: i32) -> bool {